-All of the City reserve funds were established by bylaw under section 188 of the Community Charter.
-Funding from these reserves can only be used for the specific purposes outlined in the bylaw.
+The City reserve funds were established by bylaw under section 188 of the Community Charter and funding from these reserves can only be used for the specific purposes outlined in the bylaw.

-In 2018 the City's reserves grew by \$19.5 million (Table 1).
+In 2019 the City's reserves grew by \$30 million (Table 1).
 The reserve balance total includes funding for capital projects in progress.
 Funding is only drawn down from reserves as capital projects are completed; fewer projects than planned were completed by December 31; and some projects experienced schedule adjustments to begin at a later date.

-Specific to 2018, Capital projects that are underway include:
+Specific to 2019, Capital projects that are underway include:

-- Cecelia Ravine New Park

-- Topaz Park Park Improvement Plan

 - Bicycle Master Plan Implementation

 - David Foster Harbour Pathway

 - Ship Point Pier

+- Songhees Park Expansion

 - Summit Park Playground Upgrade

-- Gates of Harmonious Interest
+- Gate of Harmonious Interest

 - Parkade Repair and Rehabilitation

 - Point Ellice Bridge Rehabilitation

 - Public Washroom Improvements

-- Laurel Point Remediation

-- Vehicle and Heavy Equipment Replacement
+- Vehicle and Heavy Equipment Replacements

 - Water, sewer, and storm water mains replacement projects